 For couples who are looking to save some money, using a lawyer for a prenup is the last thing they usually consider.
 Instead, they’ll usually turn to online services that offer templates at a fraction of the price.
 HelloPrenup is perhaps the most popular of these options, and judging from HelloPrenup reviews across the web, it appears to be a good option at first glance.

 However, using these services, whether you’re in California or elsewhere, is a huge risk.
 Sure, using an attorney can be more expensive upfront—even we can’t deny that fact.
 That being said, the templates offered by HelloPrenup and similar services aren’t customized to your situation and, oftentimes, include clauses that are unenforceable in your state.
 In other words, they’re going to cost a lot more to defend in court if you end up getting divorced.
-And, if you’re prenup is made invalid, you’ll likely have to give up more property than anticipated.
+And, if your prenup is made invalid, you’ll likely have to give up more property than anticipated.

 But, don’t just take our word for it.